The Lean Language Reference

 (xs : List α) : Array α

 Converts a List α into an Array α.
-(This is preferred over the synonym Array.mk.)

-At runtime, this constructor is implemented by List.toArrayImpl and is O(n) in the length of the list.
+O(|xs|).
+At runtime, this operation is implemented by List.toArrayImpl and takes time linear in the length of the list.
+List.toArray should be used instead of Array.mk.

 🔗def